 - Be sure to access all information, including feeling your emotions, before you take action.

-When you watch yourself like a hawk, your self-awareness becomes a superpower that allows you to manage your emotions proactively, so they don't control you.
-Now, imagine the ways your life would immediately improve if you had power over your emotions.
+When you watch yourself like a hawk, you become more self-aware, a superpower that allows you to manage your emotions proactively so they don't control you.
+Imagine how your life would improve if you had the vision and focus to overpower your emotions.
+All of these strategies increase your emotional intelligence.
+If you want to learn more, check out my book, The Power of Emotion.

 Are you Emotionally Intelligent?